-Aside from the “Add Code” feature, I think most online course creators will find it pretty easy to set up a course in Teachable, and the final product looks attractive and professional.
+Aside from the “Add Code” feature, I think most online course creators will find it pretty easy to set up their first course in Teachable, and the final product looks attractive and professional.

-Keep in mind that one of the key features of Teachable is that you can create Authors who then have the rights to do most of what I describe above – as well as earn a revenue share from sales of the courses they create.
-So, if you want to set up a Teachable site and then have multiple other people create some or all of the content, Teachable makes that pretty easy to manage.
+Keep in mind that one of the key Teachable features is Author creation, who, once created, then have the rights to do most of what I describe above – as well as earn a revenue share from sales of the courses they create.
+So, if you want to set up a Teachable site and then have multiple teachers create some or all of the content, Teachable makes that pretty easy to manage.

-Before wrapping up this section, I want to cover some areas that Learning Revolution readers often ask me about.: quizzes, certificates, and the ability to import course made in course authoring software like Articulate or Captivate.
+Before wrapping up this section, I want to cover some areas that Learning Revolution readers often ask me about: quizzes, certificates, and the ability to import online courses made in course authoring software like Articulate or Captivate.

 Teachable Review: Creating Quizzes in Teachable

 Teachable provides for simple, multiple choices quizzing.
-You can indicate as many potential answers as you like for any question you create, and questions can have one or multiple correct answers You also specify whether a quiz will be graded or not.
+You can indicate as many potential Teachable provides for simple, multiple choices quizzing.
+You can indicate as many potential answers as you like for any question you create, and questions can have one or multiple correct answers.
+You also specify whether a quiz will be graded or not.
 If it is, then the scores will be viewable in the reporting area of Teachable (more on that below).

 That’s it.
 Creating quizzes in Teachable is an easy process, but keep in mind that your options are fairly limited.
-There is no way to provide students with feedback on their answer choices, for example.
+For example, there is no way to provide student feedback on their answer choices.
 And more advanced features like randomizing questions or storing questions in a question bank so that you can use them in multiple quizzes are not available.

 There is also no ability to bulk import quiz questions.
 So, if you happen to have a collection of quiz questions you have already been using, you will have to enter them into Teachable one-by-one for each course in which you use them.